DataDog/integrations-core/amazon_msk/README.md

 ## Overview

-This check monitors Amazon Managed Streaming for Apache Kafka ([Amazon MSK][1]) through the Datadog Agent.
+Amazon Managed Streaming for Apache Kafka (MSK) is a fully managed service that makes it easy to build and run applications that use Apache Kafka to process streaming data.

+You can collect metrics from this integration in two ways—with the [Datadog Agent](#setup) or with a [Crawler][18] that collects metrics from CloudWatch.

 ## Setup

+The Agent check monitors Amazon Managed Streaming for Apache Kafka ([Amazon MSK][1]) through the Datadog Agent.

 Follow the instructions below to install and configure this check for an Agent running on a host.
 For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.